Severson-Group/docs.amdc.dev/source/getting-started/user-guide/math-operations.md

 - With the measured and baseline numbers of clock cycles logged, the totals are subtracted from each other.
 The average number of clock cycles is calculated as (measured - baseline) / 100.0 clock cycles.

 Additional information:
-- In some cases, the time taken to perform the operation was less than the baseline, like in the case of addf.
+- In some cases, the time taken to perform the operation was less than the baseline, like in the case of muli.
 This results in a negative number on the graph.
 I don't know how this is possible but it is safe to say that the operation is extremely fast.
 - Tests were ran on the debug version of the code.
 This uses the -O2 optimization flag with the gcc compiler
 - The code that ran these tests lives [here](https://github.com/Severson-Group/RyansRepo/blob/math/AMDC-Firmware/sdk/app_cpu1/user/usr/math/cmd/cmd_math.c) and the python driver code is [here](https://github.com/Severson-Group/RyansRepo/blob/math/AMDCmathBenchmarks.py)
 - Different output variables were used for integers, floats, and doubles to avoid implicit casting.